nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Cons: More complicated, may require much more parsing.

 We decided to go with the alternative 1 to keep the logic simple and easier to work with.
-To tackle the cons we tried to reduce the compulsory AddModuleCommand parameters and created simplified commands such as `add mod`
+To tackle the cons we tried to reduce the compulsory AddModuleCommand parameters and created simplified commands such as `add mod`.

 **Aspect 2: What parameters do we need:**